MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120313-hyper-v-replica-prerequisites-for-certificate-based-deployments.md

   * Ensure that the valid X.509v3 certificate is not revoked.
-  * Check if the root of this certificate is present in the “Trusted Root Certification Authorities” of the replica server certificate store.
+  * Check if the root of this certificate is present in the "Trusted Root Certification Authorities" of the replica server certificate store.